-Entry is an updated version from “The Purchase of White Plains” chapter in White Plains, NY: A City of Contrasts:
+The following entry is an updated version from “The Purchase of White Plains” chapter in White Plains, NY: A City of Contrasts:

 In 1901, the Good Counsel Training School opened and in 1918 they began a high school.
 The Academy of Our Lady of Good Counsel was established in 1922 and its buildings are in the center of the grounds.
 At the end of 2014-2015 school year, the high school closed and the elementary school moved to another location.

 The Convent was established in 1908 and its buildings were of the Spanish mission style.
-On the property, are two former residences: the Tilford House completed in 1856, and Mapleton House completed in 1867 ( pictured below left).
+On the property, are two former residences: the Tilford House completed in 1856, and Mapleton House completed in 1867 ( pictured below).

 The Tudor style building, the Kennedy-Duncan Building pictured below left) at 69 N Broadway is the older part of the YWCA residence and dates from 1914.
 It was the former Presbyterian Rest For Convalescence and in 2011 was put on the National Register of Historic Places.
 The YWCA started as a girls club in 1929, was incorporated in 1930 and has offered housing for woman since 1930.
 The newer addition dates from 1970.

 Along N Broadway and on the streets nearby there are a number of buildings, private homes and apartment buildings that were built before 1940.
-The house at 96 N Broadway (yellow house; pictured below left) is listed by WP as dating from 1776.
+The house at 96 N Broadway (yellow house pictured below left) is listed by WP as dating from 1776.
 The Colonial Mansion (1899) is at 139 N Broadway (pictured below right).
 For more information see “Businesses and Organizations” blog entry,

 Other apartment buildings in the city that predate 1940 include: Saxon House (1928) at 23 Old Mamaroneck Rd, Surrey Strathmore (1939) at 90 Bryant Ave, and Bristol House (1930) at 10 Nosband Ave.